 Flooring with marble has long been the symbol of luxury and opulence.
 The flooring of choice for palaces around the world, each piece is unique in its own way.
 The gleam of polished stone and its beautifully authentic, natural look adds to the aesthetic appeal.

-While vitrified tiles are available in a huge array of eye-catching colors and finishes, the overall look is less authentic when compared to natural wood or stone.
+While vitrified tiles flooring is available in a huge array of eye-catching colors and finishes, the overall look is less authentic when compared to natural wood or stone.
 While it is possible to create a faux-marble effect using vitrified tiles, the grout lines in laying of floor tiles are more visible when compared to marble.

 Marble vs Vitrified tiles #4: Maintenance